pkp/pkp-docs/student-toolkit/en/ojs.md

 - PKP Docs: [Learning OJS 3](https://docs.pkp.sfu.ca/learning-ojs/en/)
 - The PKP [community forum](https://forum.pkp.sfu.ca/)

 OJS comes with plugins that support theme customization, social media sharing, usage statistics, and more.
-Additionally, OJS has collaborated with CrossRef, an organization dedicated to making scholarly communication better by using metadata to “find, cite, link, and assess” content (crossref.org).
-There is a plugin and [documentation on using CrossRef with OJS](https://docs.pkp.sfu.ca/crossref-ojs-manual/en/).
+Additionally, OJS has collaborated with Crossref, an organization dedicated to making scholarly communication better by using metadata to “find, cite, link, and assess” content (crossref.org).
+There is a plugin and [documentation on using Crossref with OJS](https://docs.pkp.sfu.ca/crossref-ojs-manual/en/).